------ Right-of-Way (ROW)
+Key Front of Building Right-of-Way (ROW)

 The main FAÇADE of the building is at the BUILD-TO-ZONE and the Gallery element overlaps the sidewalk, eliminating the need for an awning.
-This Frontage Type is intended for buildings with ground-floor commercial or retail USES; the gallery may be one or two STORIES in height.
+This Frontage Type is intended for buildings with ground-floor commercial or retail uses; the gallery may be one or two stories in height.

 B. Size

 Depth, Clear 8' min.
 A

-Ground Floor Height, Clear 11' min.
-B
+Ground Floor Height, Clear 11' min. В

 Upper Floor Height, Clear 9' min.
-C
+0

 Height 3 STORIES max D

-Setback from Curb 2' min.; 3' max.
-9
+SETBACK from Curb 2' min.; 3' max.
+3